#1: European Digital Identity Wallet (EUDI)

 #4: Towards the End of Passwords

-Traditional passwords, too often vulnerable, are being replaced by alternative authentication methods: biometrics, security tokens, multi-factor authentication, or physical keys.
 In 2025, passwordless authentication is emerging as an effective response to security and user experience challenges.
-The aim is to make identification more secure and more seamless.
-This shift is being driven by major tech companies and public institutions, who see it as a way to reduce the risk of hacking while streamlining identification processes.
+The aim is to make identification more secure and more seamless, and prevent fraud.

 #5: Artificial Intelligence Serving Identification

-Today, artificial intelligence (AI) is playing an increasingly important role in identification systems.
-Thanks to AI, verification processes are becoming more accurate, and more automated.
-For example, an AI can analyse an identity document in a few seconds, detect forged documents, or compare a photo to a face in real time with a very low error rate.
 These technologies are used in many areas: remote bank account opening, identity checks in airports, or secure access to online platforms.
 AI also improves the detection of fraud attempts, thereby strengthening trust in digital tools.
 It is becoming a key ally in securing identity while simplifying the user experience.

 Digital identification is entering a new era, marked by heightened demands for security, transparency, and sovereignty.
 Digital wallets, biometrics, ambitious regulatory frameworks, and passwordless authentication form a rapidly evolving ecosystem.
-For both public and private actors, anticipating these developments is becoming essential to offer reliable, compliant, and user-centred solutions.
-TRUSTECH will present cutting-edge topics on these latest innovations during its 2025 conference sessions.
-Join us from 2 to 4 December 2025 to explore these trends !
+For both public and private actors, anticipating these developments in verification methods is becoming essential to offer reliable, compliant, and user-centred solutions.